3 Minute Read

 - Slipping, tripping and falling

-You can find the details of this code of practice by clicking here.
+Find the details of this code of practice on the BSI Group website.

 Branding trims on childrenswear needs to be carefully thought through.
 Childrenswear compliance requires attachments such as bows, loops and other trims to have no free ends longer than 75mm.
 Adjustment tabs and shoulder tabs are also recommended to be kept at a length no longer than 75mm.